kuzudb/kuzu-blog/src/content/post/2024-03-27-in-praise-of-rdf.md

 one place at the same time", or that "people believe that cats can breathe".
 See this [Lex Friedman podcast](https://www.youtube.com/watch?v=3wMKoSRbGVs) of Lenat to learn more and be fascinated by Cyc.
-In his article Lenat discusses a more direct approach than RAG where a knowledge base's[^8] reasoning capabilities can be directly used to build new hybrid LLM + symbolic AI systems.
-Lenat describes five different opportunities through which LLMs can benefit from a symbolic AI that reasons using the knowledge present in a knowledge graph/base.
+In their article Lenat and his co-author [Gary Marcus](https://en.wikipedia.org/wiki/Gary_Marcus) discuss a more direct approach than RAG where a knowledge base's[^8] reasoning capabilities can help LLMs.
+Specifically, they describe five different opportunities through which LLMs can benefit from a symbolic AI that reasons using a knowledge graph/base.
-For example, it can double check if the LLM's arguments are logically consistent (his first opportunity).
-Or when an LLM generates a conclusion (without argument), the knowledge-based AI can check if there is a sequence of inferences one can make to arrive at the same result (his fifth opportunity).
+For example, it can double check if the LLM's arguments are logically consistent (their first opportunity).
+Or when an LLM generates a conclusion (without argument), the symbolic reasoning AI can check if there is a sequence of inferences one can make to arrive at the same result (their fifth opportunity).
 Pursuing these visions would be very exciting.

 **Remembering deductive databases:** Database people generally love